WHEN YOU WERE growing up, did you ever hear stories like these?

 Fact: Most likely not.
 Again, Social Security was designed in a different era, when life expectancies were shorter.
 As a result, the benefits get much more generous if you can wait.
 Your monthly check will permanently increase by eight percentage points per year, plus inflation, for each year that you wait beyond your “full retirement age” of 66 or 67, up until age 70, at which point the benefits don’t increase further.

-Adam M. Grossman’s previous blogs include Nothing to Chance, In the Cards and You—But Better.
+Adam M. Grossman’s previous articles include Nothing to Chance, In the Cards and You—But Better.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.